avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 The method of requesting signatures for these messages is left unspecified.
 A viable option for supporting this functionality is laid out in [ACP-118](../118-warp-signature-request/README.md) with the `SignatureRequest` message.

-The serialization of each of these messages is as follows, and the functionality of each message described later in this ACP.
+The serialization of each of these messages is as follows.

 #### `SubnetConversionMessage`